 Come discover Ryn’s enchanting and magical garden of delights while learning how to create your own composite-image masterpieces.

-Ryn Clarke is an educator, visual artist, photographer who experiments with different cameras and techniques, including elaborate nature compositing, photopolymer gravure, encaustic, and hand-colored prints.
-Ryn holds a fine art degree from Marymount University and has exhibited nationally and internationally; her work is held in private, corporate, and medical collections throughout the US.
-Ryn is on the board of the Artists Archives of the Western Reserve in Cleveland and a past president of the Cleveland Museum of Arts’ affiliate group, Friends of Photography.
-She is past Zone X Photography Representative for The Garden Club of America.
+Ryn Clarke is an educator, visual artist, and photographer who experiments with different cameras and techniques, including elaborate nature compositing, photopolymer gravure, encaustic, and hand-colored prints.
+She holds a fine arts degree from Marymount University and has exhibited nationally and internationally; her work is held in private, corporate, and medical collections throughout the US.
+Ryn is on the board of the Artists Archives of the Western Reserve, in Cleveland, and a past president of the Cleveland Museum of Arts’ affiliate group, Friends of Photography.
+She is also a former Zone X Photography Representative for the Garden Club of America.